Documentation Index

 Authorization: Bearer <user-auth-token>

 Step 2.
-Facilitator creates a Stripe SetupIntent and returns the client_secret to the client.
+Facilitator creates a SetupIntent and returns the client_secret to the client.

 Step 3.
 Client submits card details through a VGS (Very Good Security) proxy.
 The VGS proxy tokenizes the card data before it reaches any Nevermined infrastructure, ensuring PCI compliance.

 Step 4.
-VGS forwards the tokenized card data to Stripe to confirm the SetupIntent.
+VGS forwards the tokenized card data to the PSP to confirm the SetupIntent.

 Step 5.
-Stripe confirms the SetupIntent and attaches the PaymentMethod.
+PSP confirms the SetupIntent and attaches the PaymentMethod.

 Step 6.
 Client notifies the facilitator that enrollment is complete.